kekele-star/kekele-star/README.md

 - 👯 I’m looking to collaborate on **Machine learning related projects**

-- 💬 Ask me about **Artificial Intelligence, Project Management or IT support**
+- 💬 Ask me about **Artificial Intelligence, Project Management, or IT support**

 - ⚡ Fun fact  about me: **I love watching sitcoms and reading.**